When to use this guidance

 Recording findings in CYRAS

 CYRAS won’t require findings to be entered on these cases before closing the phase — these can be left blank.
-All findings are available to be applied as usual, if it’s substantiated that tamariki have been or are likely to be seriously harmed, including other circumstances of serious harm and cumulative harm.
+All findings are available to be applied as usual if it’s substantiated that a tamaiti has been or is likely to be seriously harmed, including other circumstances of serious harm and cumulative harm.

 To record the outcome of your assessment:

-- don’t enter ‘Not found’ as a finding in subsequent tamariki cases
+- don’t enter ‘Not found’ as a finding in subsequent child cases

 - all assessments which include section 18A matters must be rolled into an intervention phase to enable the court work to take place.